Algol

 “The Devil’s Demon Star.”

-Yet many who think it mirth or myth,
+Yet many who think it mirth, or myth,

-still double down in doubts,
+will double down with doubts,

 when that wily eye would wink forthwith